 To debug programs quickly, add a few print statements to the source.
 This approach is made effective by Python’s quick edit-test-debug cycle.

-The main reasons are as follows:
+The main reasons why Python is preferred are as follows:

 - Mature and stable frameworks for web development

-- Standard library supports different programming paradigms and has tools for various tasks
+- Standard library supports different programming paradigms and has tools for various tasks.

 - Frameworks that support fast development

 Python has a number of mature and stable frameworks for web development.
 Django is for a larger framework.
-Tornado is there for frameworks based on event-loop and developed for scaling out concurrent requests.
-Bottle, Flask and web.py are there for web frameworks that are smaller and without any frills.
+Tornado is for frameworks based on event-loop and developed for scaling out concurrent requests.
+Bottle, Flask, and web.py are there for web frameworks that are smaller and without any frills.
 Generally, client libraries are available for the provision of almost everything required for the functioning of a proper web app.

 Python provides connectors of a high quality for nearly every database system available, in addition to access to tools that offer long-running backend processes or caching, among other things.

 Python frameworks enable fast development for the web.
-For example, Django provides in-built group and user permissions, site admin and forms which are common for most sites.
+For example, Django provides in-built group and user permissions, site admin, and forms which are common for most sites.
 Most of these are modular.
 The framework lets you use modular sections of your app in other projects and thus promotes reusable apps.
 For example, if you have integrated a social network with one site, you can use that code for other projects as well.
 So, you don’t have to create new code every time you build an app.

 Additionally, the majority of Python frameworks have a development server.
 You only have to change a line of code to switch among various database backends, if you use the Django ORM.
 You can use a real database such as postgres to deploy your app and use sqlite to work on your local machine.
-Unless you use complicated queries, which is not really required in most projects in any case, there is negligible difference.
+Unless you use complicated queries, which is not really required in most projects in any case, there is a negligible difference.
 So, you can run your code locally and work on it almost anywhere, without affecting your base system in terms of setting up or installing databases and servers.

-Startups are choosing Python
+Startups are Choosing Python